caiyh63/caiyh63.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I’m a PhD student in Sun Yat-sen University with major of Meteorology, supervised by Prof. Song Yang.
+👨🏻‍💻 I’m a PhD student in Sun Yat-sen University with major of Meteorology.

 🔬 My research interests lie in tropical cyclone activity and land-ocean-atmosphere interaction.